Plant Disease: An Advanced Treatise

 Description

-Plant Disease An Advanced Treatise, Volume II: How Disease Develops in Populations deals with the epidemiological aspect of disease in population of plants.
-Comprised of 18 chapters, this volume discusses the comparative anatomy, methods of research, instrumentation, computer simulation, and genetic basis of epidemics.
+Plant Disease An Advanced Treatise, Volume IV: How Pathogens Induce Disease describes the mechanisms of induction of various types of plant dysfunction by parasites and pathogens.
+Comprised of 22 chapters, this volume focuses on the effects of major group of pathogens on plant, including fungi, bacteria, nematodes, mycoplasmas, ricketssia, insects, and parasitic seed plants.

-After briefly discussing the sociology of plant pathology, the book presents the comparative anatomy of epidemics in terms of their structure, patterns of development, and dynamics.
-This volume describes the rational processes of epidemiological research and how they differ from the processes used to investigate disease in individual plants.
-A chapter examines the instrumentation for measuring the weather component, including temperature, humidity, air movement, and irradiance.
-Other chapters discuss the measurement of disease on whole living plants; the theory and measurement of inoculum potential; the dispersal of pathogens in both time and space; and the movement and maintenance of infectivity by pathogens that operate below ground.
-This volume also deals with computer simulators of plant disease and the use of predictive models to forecast epidemics for management decision making.
-It describes some general patterns of changes in plant-part susceptibility with time for various groups of diseases caused by fungi or viruses.
-A discussion on the problems of genetic uniformity and susceptibility and the breeding and deployment strategies needed to cope with these problems is included.
-Other chapters examine the influence of climate and weather on epidemics; the analysis of the geographical and climatic distribution of plants in various parts of the world; and the hazardous practices that have favored epidemics.
-Lastly, the probabilities of success for quarantines against diseases of various types are provided.
+This volume begins with a series of theoretical and analytical discussions on the evolution and energetics of pathogens, predisposition phenomena, multiple pathogen interactions, and the penetration and colonization of hosts by pathogens.
+Considerable chapters describe the unique features and special adaptations of each major group of pathogens.
+This text includes discussions on the special relationships the mycoplasmas and rickettsia have developed with insects and viruses; their effects on growth and differentiation of the plant hosts; and the origin and evolutionary development of these pathogens.
+This volume also describes what is known about plant disease induction in other plants with toxic chemicals and the role of toxic residues in plant refuse and in the “sickness” phenomenon.
+A chapter examines a series of iatrogenic diseases and the mechanisms by which they are induced.
+The concluding chapters deal with the effect of diseased plants and plant pathogens in livestock and human beings.

-This volume is an invaluable source for plant epidemiologists and pathologists, botanists, and researchers.
+This volume is an invaluable source for plant pathologists, mycologists, advanced researches, and graduate students.

 Table of Contents